SantiagoBzrr/SantiagoBzrr/README.md

 - 🤔 I’m looking for help with **JavaScript, Python**

 - 💬 (For now) Ask me about how to diagnose a bacterial or fungal infection.
-Soon I hope include some programing languages on the list
+Soon I hope to include some programing languages on the list

 - 📫 How to reach me: **santiago464@gmail.com**